 However, the situation doesn’t need to be like this.
 The classical heritage is as challenging and exciting as ever.
 Many musicians look under the well-known surface, searching for the deeper forces of the works they perform.
 The ‘Reflective Musician’ project is about the different types of knowledge that are necessary to access these forces.
 These may be conscious or intuitive, but we are convinced that some kind of deep insight into the driving forces behind the music is necessary to ensure that the interpretation casts off conformity and emerges as personal and genuine.

 One may say that not everyone needs this knowledge.
 Some artists seem to possess the talent to get to the essence anyway.
-This may be right, but the question is then whether they are genuinely making do without knowledge or simply using the kind of intuitive knowledge talked about above.
-They may be ‘knowing without knowing that they know’ - a little like when Stravinsky said about Boulez’ analysis of Le Sacre: “Very interesting!
+This may be right, but the question is then whether they are genuinely making do without the knowledge or simply using the kind of intuitive knowledge talked about above.
+They may be ‘knowing without knowing that they know’ – a little like when Stravinsky said about Boulez’ analysis of Le Sacre: “Very interesting!
 I never thought of it!”

 Contact with the Living Composer